The accent plays a huge part in making British English and American English different, but what else is there? Let’s...

 Here’s a glimpse of how some of these Czech words sound:

-The easiest way to learn Czech online with Mondly
+The easiest way to study Czech online with Mondly

-Now let’s discuss the real reason why you’re here: the easiest way to learn Czech online.
+Now let’s discuss the real reason why you’re here: the easiest way to study Czech online.

 Say goodbye to dry memorization techniques and notebook pages full of verb conjugations that lack context.
 Mondly replaces tutors, dictionaries and textbooks.
 The award-winning app uses a fast and highly efficient learning method that will almost literally glue the Czech language into your brain.

 It can be really tricky to master the real Czech pronunciation if you don’t actively live in the Czech Republic.
-But with Mondly you will learn Czech naturally with:
+But with Mondly you will study Czech naturally with:

 - practical topics;